 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed three concepts related to self-image distortion in bulimic clients.
+In the last section, we discussed three concepts related to self-image distortion in bulimic clients.
 These three concepts related to self-image distortion in bulimic clients included: weight-obsessive thoughts; overestimating size; and unrealistic standards.

-On this track, we will examine three binge trigger categories.
+In this section, we will examine three binge trigger categories.
 These three binge trigger categories include: food and eating; body weight and shape; and negative emotions.

 3 Binge Trigger Categories

 ♦ Category #1 - Food and Eating

 Likewise, feeling full after eating, or the satisfaction of having had a full meal, can trigger on onset of binging.
 Also, having fattening foods readily available can also trigger a binge.
 The client, extremely hungry at this point, craves calories, and the fattening foods provide a large source of these calories.

 Stacey, age 19, began binging only occasionally.
 Every week or so, she would have a binging and purging episode.
 As the disorder progressed, Stacey noticed her episodes becoming more and more frequent.
 After a year, Stacey had developed a sort of pseudo-schedule.

 Stacey stated, "The urge to binge usually begins around midday on a ‘normal’ day—that is a day on which I am trying not to eat.
 During the afternoon thoughts of food become more and more of a preoccupation; and eventually at around 4:00 pm my power of concentration will be sufficiently non-existent for thoughts about food to be totally overwhelming!
 So I leave my work and go to the store!"

 Stacey’s triggers had become so regular that she could pinpoint them to a time of day.
 Think of your Stacey.
 What are his or her common triggers?